-Always looking for different treats for breakfast, I found the recipe for these cinnamon scones awhile back.
-I'm spoiled by Starbucks cinnamon scones and found this recipe to almost be a clone of them.
+Always looking for different treats for breakfast, I found the recipe for these Cinnamon Scones with Orange Glaze awhile back.
+I'm spoiled by Starbucks cinnamon scones and find this recipe to almost be a clone of them.

-These scones are tender and the addition of oatmeal gives them a great texture (and for a minute I feel like I'm eating something healthy….).
-This is one of my favorite recipes and it gives the house a wonderful homey aroma while baking.
-One day I’ll add miniature cinnamon chips to them.
-That would be terrific!
+These scones are tender and the addition of oatmeal gives them a great texture (and for a minute I feel like I'm eating something healthy).
+They're wonderfully delicious and addictive.

-**** excellent!
 Tender, cinnamony, outstanding for breakfast with coffee.

 - 2 cups all-purpose flour

-- 1 cup oatmeal (Quick or Old Fashioned, uncooked)
+- 1 cup oatmeal, (Quick or Old Fashioned, uncooked)

 - 10 tablespoons granulated sugar, divided

 - 1 tablespoon baking powder

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

 - 8 tablespoons butter or margarine, chilled and cut into pieces

-- 3/4 cup milk
+- ¾ cup milk

 - 1 egg, lightly beaten

 - 1 teaspoon vanilla

-- 1/2 cup toasted, chopped pecans (optional)
+- ½ cup toasted, chopped pecans (optional)

 - 2 teaspoons ground cinnamon

-- 3/4 cup powdered sugar
+- ¾ cup powdered sugar

 - 3 teaspoons orange juice or milk, or as needed

-Heat oven to 425 °.
+- Heat oven to 425 °.
 Spray cookie sheet with cooking spray.

-In large bowl, combine flour, oats, 1/4 cup granulated sugar, baking powder and salt; mix well.
+- In large bowl, combine flour, oats, ¼ cup granulated sugar, baking powder and salt; mix well.
 Cut in butter with pastry blender until mixture resembles coarse crumbs.

-In small bowl, combine milk, egg and vanilla; blend well.
+- In small bowl, combine milk, egg and vanilla; blend well.
 Add to dry ingredients all at once; stir with fork or rubber spatula until dry ingredients are just moistened.

-In small bowl, combine remaining granulated sugar with the pecans (optional) and cinnamon; mix well.
+- In small bowl, combine remaining granulated sugar with the pecans (optional) and cinnamon; mix well.
 Sprinkle evenly over dough in bowl; gently stir batter to swirl in cinnamon mixture (Do not blend completely.)
-Drop dough by 1/4 cupfuls 2 inches apart on cookie sheet.
+Drop dough by ¼ cupfuls 2 inches apart on cookie sheet.

 - Bake 11 to 13 minutes or until golden brown.
 Remove to wire rack and cool 5 minutes.
 In small bowl, combine powdered sugar and enough orange juice for desired consistency; mix until smooth.
 Drizzle over top of warm scones.
 Serve warm.

 Tips and Stuff: